Juggernaut (character): 2010s

-During the Fear Itself storyline, one of the seven Hammers of the Worthy that was launched to Earth by Serpent: God of Fear lands near Juggernaut.
+During the Fear Itself storyline, one of the seven Hammers of the Worthy that was launched to Earth by Serpent lands near Juggernaut.
 Juggernaut lifts it and becomes Kuurth: Breaker of Stone.
 His transformation is enough to level the Raft, causing a mass prison break.
 Kuurth makes his way to California and fights the X-Men.
 Magik, Colossus, and Shadowcat go to Cyttorak's dimension and inform it that the Serpent has control over Juggernaut.
-Magik strikes a deal with Cyttorak, who chooses her to become the new host of the Juggernaut's powers.
-However, the entity transfers the Juggernaut's powers to Colossus instead.
+Magik strikes a deal with Cyttorak, who chooses her to become the new host of Juggernaut's powers.
+However, the entity transfers Juggernaut's powers to Colossus instead.
 Colossus is able to turn the tide on Kuurth before Kuurth is teleported away by the Serpent.
 During the last battle between the Avengers and the Worthy, Kuurth is defeated by Wolverine using his Uru armor and loses his hammer when the Serpent is killed by Thor.

-Cain Marko, apparently having been incarcerated after the events of Fear Itself, having lost the power of both Kuurth and Cyttorak (but retaining his enormous physique) is released into military custody.
-Subsequently, he is taken to the borders of the country of Sharzhad just as the Thunderbolts return from their tumultuous tumble through time, and Satana aids Man-Thing in opening a gateway to the Crimson Cosmos (or possibly an alternate universe where Cain Marko had died while still the Juggernaut).
-Pushing his hand through, Marko is re-empowered, becoming the Juggernaut once more, just in time to thunder forth and smash through the otherwise unbreakable force field surrounding the country.
-This allows the Thunderbolts to resolve an otherwise deadly threat to the planet, as had been orchestrated by the Ghost, who had sent the request for Marko's release back through time.
-He soon loses these borrowed powers again and lives in solitude in the desert, still, it seems, super-strong, although not mystically-empowered.
-Meanwhile, Magik purges the Juggernaut powers from Colossus with her Soulsword.